MikeHardIce/Capra/README.md

     canvas))
 ```

-**The content of a canvas won't be redrawn when the windows hides and is shown again.
+**The content of a canvas won't be redrawn when the window hides and is shown again.
 The consuming code would need to take care of this atm.**